keshon/pixel-powaahh/README.md

 ### Unleash the Powaahh!

 Pixel Powaahh is not your ordinary image optimizer.
 It's an unstoppable force that will make your images faster, smaller, and more powerful than ever before.
-With a touch of comedy and a whole lot of swagger, Pixel Powaahh brings the fun back into the world of pixel optimization.

 ### Features that Pack a Punch!